cv21rgt/Eye-Disease-Classification-Few-Shot-Learning/README.md

 |Validation | Uveitis, Stye|
 |Testing | Conjunctivis, Trachoma, Strabismus|

-The data is made available in this repo as a compressed file data.zip.
+The data is made available in this repo as a compressed file **data.zip**.

 ## Methodology
+The FSL approach used in this study is based on Prototypical Networks proposed by [Snell et. al (2017)](https://arxiv.org/abs/1703.05175).
+The author used [transfer learning](https://www.allerin.com/blog/how-to-fine-tune-your-artificial-intelligence-algorithms) and [fine tuning](https://machinelearningmastery.com/how-to-improve-performance-with-transfer-learning-for-deep-learning-neural-networks/) to extract vector embeddings.
+See the Jupyter notebooks **Transfer_Learning.ipynb** and **Fine_Tuning.ipynb** for code.
+The Euclidean distance was used as the metric for classifying query images.

 ## Results